-This PCB set is the starting point for the Gyraff Audio G7 DIY Tube Microphone with power supply PCB.
-Please see the tabs below for further information.
+This PCB set is the starting point for the Gyraf Audio G7 DIY Tube Microphone with power supply PCB.
+Please see the “Documentation” tab for build info.

 This is a true variable-pattern microphone, capable of doing omni, cardiod and figure-of-eight.
 This is acheived by polarizing the front and back diagphram of the capsule in different ways with respect to the center electrode.

 To act like a microphone, we need a voltage charge across the capsule.
 When the capsule changes capacitance (that is: the distance between the electrodes are changed by sound pressure) is changed, so does the amount of energy that can be held stored in this capacitor.
 But as we are charging/discharging with a hell of a small current – the 1GigaOhm resistor – the current really has nowhere to go, and so results in a varying voltage potential across the capsule.